AstroNvim/docs/src/content/docs/configuration/customizing_plugins.md

 ---
-id: custom_plugins
+id: customizing_plugins
-title: Custom Plugins
+title: Customizing Plugins
 ---

 `lazy.nvim` (referred to as just _Lazy_ from now on) is a plugin manager.
 A plugin manager helps to manage the installation and configuration of plugins.
 AstroNvim is built around plugins, and hence around Lazy.